citizen428/methodfinder/README.markdown

 Description
 ---

-This project was inspired by Smalltalk's Method Finder.
+This project was originally inspired by Smalltalk's Method Finder, but additonal features were added over time.

-Provided with a receiver, a desired result and possibly some arguments, `MethodFinder.find` will list all methods that produce the given result when called on the receiver with the provided arguments.

-This gem also adds `Object#find_method`, which besides offering an alternate interface to pretty much the same functionality, also allows you to test for state other than the return value of the method.

-All of this probably sounds more complicated than it really is, just look at the examples below.

 Usage
 ---

+### MethodFinder.find

+Provided with a receiver, the desired result and possibly some arguments, `MethodFinder.find` will list all methods that produce the given result when called on the receiver with the provided arguments.

     >> MethodFinder.find(10,1,3)
     => [:%, :<=>, :>>, :[], :modulo, :remainder]